joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-24-family-devos-luke.md

 -----

 ## Christ Calls Us While We Are Under Attack

-26 Then they sailed to the country of the Gerasenes, which is opposite Galilee.
-27 When Jesus had stepped out on land, there met him a man from the city who had demons.
-For a long time he had worn no clothes, and he had not lived in a house but among the tombs.
-28 When he saw Jesus, he cried out and fell down before him and said with a loud voice, “What have you to do with me, Jesus, Son of the Most High God?
-I beg you, do not torment me.”
-29 For he had commanded the unclean spirit to come out of the man.
-(For many a time it had seized him.
-He was kept under guard and bound with chains and shackles, but he would break the bonds and be driven by the demon into the desert.)
-30 Jesus then asked him, “What is your name?”
-And he said, “Legion,” for many demons had entered him.
-31 And they begged him not to command them to depart into the abyss.
-32 Now a large herd of pigs was feeding there on the hillside, and they begged him to let them enter these.
-So he gave them permission.
-33 Then the demons came out of the man and entered the pigs, and the herd rushed down the steep bank into the lake and drowned.
+Luke 8:26-39 (CSB) Then they sailed to the region of the Gerasenes, which is opposite Galilee.<sup> 27 </sup>When he got out on land, a demon-possessed man from the town met him.
+For a long time he had worn no clothes and did not stay in a house but in the tombs.<sup> 28 </sup>When he saw Jesus, he cried out, fell down before him, and said in a loud voice, “What do you have to do with me, Jesus, Son of the Most High God?
+I beg you, don’t torment me!”<sup> 29 </sup>For he had commanded the unclean spirit to come out of the man.
+Many times it had seized him, and though he was guarded, bound by chains and shackles, he would snap the restraints and be driven by the demon into deserted places.

+<sup>30 </sup>“What is your name?”
+Jesus asked him.
+“Legion,” he said, because many demons had entered him.<sup> 31 </sup>And they begged him not to banish them to the abyss.

+<sup>32 </sup>A large herd of pigs was there, feeding on the hillside.
+The demons begged him to permit them to enter the pigs, and he gave them permission.<sup> 33 </sup>The demons came out of the man and entered the pigs, and the herd rushed down the steep bank into the lake and drowned.

-34 When the herdsmen saw what had happened, they fled and told it in the city and in the country.
-35 Then people went out to see what had happened, and they came to Jesus and found the man from whom the demons had gone, sitting at the feet of Jesus, clothed and in his right mind, and they were afraid.
-36 And those who had seen it told them how the demon-possessed man had been healed.
-37 Then all the people of the surrounding country of the Gerasenes asked him to depart from them, for they were seized with great fear.
-So he got into the boat and returned.
-38 The man from whom the demons had gone begged that he might be with him, but Jesus sent him away, saying, 39 “Return to your home, and declare how much God has done for you.”
-And he went away, proclaiming throughout the whole city how much Jesus had done for him.
+<sup>34 </sup>When the men who tended them saw what had happened, they ran off and reported it in the town and in the countryside.<sup> 35 </sup>Then people went out to see what had happened.
+They came to Jesus and found the man the demons had departed from, sitting at Jesus’s feet, dressed and in his right mind.
+And they were afraid.<sup> 36 </sup>Meanwhile, the eyewitnesses reported to them how the demon-possessed man was delivered.<sup> 37 </sup>Then all the people of the Gerasene region asked him to leave them, because they were gripped by great fear.
+So getting into the boat, he returned.

-*Who are the real enemies of God and his people?
-Is it unbelievers?
-Or is it something else?*

-Ephesians 6:10-12 (ESV) Finally, be strong in the Lord and in the strength of his might.
-11 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
-12 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
+<sup>38 </sup>The man from whom the demons had departed begged him earnestly to be with him.
+But he sent him away and said,<sup> 39 </sup>“Go back to your home, and tell all that God has done for you.”
+And off he went, proclaiming throughout the town how much Jesus had done for him.

+*Does Christ waits until we fix our lives before accepting us into His life?*

 -----

 ## Christ Calls Us Out of Disease and Death

-40 Now when Jesus returned, the crowd welcomed him, for they were all waiting for him.
-41 And there came a man named Jairus, who was a ruler of the synagogue.
-And falling at Jesus' feet, he implored him to come to his house, 42 for he had an only daughter, about twelve years of age, and she was dying.
+Luke 8:40-56 (CSB) When Jesus returned, the crowd welcomed him, for they were all expecting him.<sup> 41 </sup>Just then, a man named Jairus came.
+He was a leader of the synagogue.
+He fell down at Jesus’s feet and pleaded with him to come to his house,<sup> 42 </sup>because he had an only daughter about twelve years old, and she was dying.
+While he was going, the crowds were nearly crushing him.<sup> 43 </sup>A woman suffering from bleeding for twelve years, who had spent all she had on doctors and yet could not be healed by any,<sup> 44 </sup>approached from behind and touched the end of his robe.
+Instantly her bleeding stopped.

+<sup>45 </sup>“Who touched me?”
+Jesus asked.
-As Jesus went, the people pressed around him.
-43 And there was a woman who had had a discharge of blood for twelve years, and though she had spent all her living on physicians, she could not be healed by anyone.
-44 She came up behind him and touched the fringe of his garment, and immediately her discharge of blood ceased.
-45 And Jesus said, “Who was it that touched me?”
-When all denied it, Peter said, “Master, the crowds surround you and are pressing in on you!”
-46 But Jesus said, “Someone touched me, for I perceive that power has gone out from me.”
-47 And when the woman saw that she was not hidden, she came trembling, and falling down before him declared in the presence of all the people why she had touched him, and how she had been immediately healed.
-48 And he said to her, “Daughter, your faith has made you well; go in peace.”
+When they all denied it, Peter said, “Master, the crowds are hemming you in and pressing against you.”

+<sup>46 </sup>“Someone did touch me,” said Jesus.
+“I know that power has gone out from me.”<sup> 47 </sup>When the woman saw that she was discovered, she came trembling and fell down before him.
+In the presence of all the people, she declared the reason she had touched him and how she was instantly healed.<sup> 48 </sup>“Daughter,” he said to her, “your faith has saved you.
+Go in peace.”

-49 While he was still speaking, someone from the ruler's house came and said, “Your daughter is dead; do not trouble the Teacher any more.”
-50 But Jesus on hearing this answered him, “Do not fear; only believe, and she will be well.”
-51 And when he came to the house, he allowed no one to enter with him, except Peter and John and James, and the father and mother of the child.
-52 And all were weeping and mourning for her, but he said, “Do not weep, for she is not dead but sleeping.”
-53 And they laughed at him, knowing that she was dead.
-54 But taking her by the hand he called, saying, “Child, arise.”
-55 And her spirit returned, and she got up at once.
-And he directed that something should be given her to eat.
-56 And her parents were amazed, but he charged them to tell no one what had happened.
+<sup>49 </sup>While he was still speaking, someone came from the synagogue leader’s house and said, “Your daughter is dead.
+Don’t bother the teacher anymore.”

+<sup>50 </sup>When Jesus heard it, he answered him, “Don’t be afraid.
+Only believe, and she will be saved.”<sup> 51 </sup>After he came to the house, he let no one enter with him except Peter, John, James, and the child’s father and mother.<sup> 52 </sup>Everyone was crying and mourning for her.
+But he said, “Stop crying, because she is not dead but asleep.”

+<sup>53 </sup>They laughed at him, because they knew she was dead.<sup> 54 </sup>So he took her by the hand and called out, “Child, get up!”<sup> 55 </sup>Her spirit returned, and she got up at once.
+Then he gave orders that she be given something to eat.<sup> 56 </sup>Her parents were astounded, but he instructed them to tell no one what had happened.

 *What happened when sin entered into the world?
 What happened when Christ entered into the world?*

-Romans 5:12-21 (ESV) Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned— 13 for sin indeed was in the world before the law was given, but sin is not counted where there is no law.
-14 Yet death reigned from Adam to Moses, even over those whose sinning was not like the transgression of Adam, who was a type of the one who was to come.
+Romans 5:12-21 (CSB) Therefore, just as sin entered the world through one man, and death through sin, in this way death spread to all people, because all sinned.<sup> 13 </sup>In fact, sin was in the world before the law, but sin is not charged to a person’s account when there is no law.<sup> 14 </sup>Nevertheless, death reigned from Adam to Moses, even over those who did not sin in the likeness of Adam’s transgression.
+He is a type of the Coming One.

-15 But the free gift is not like the trespass.
-For if many died through one man's trespass, much more have the grace of God and the free gift by the grace of that one man Jesus Christ abounded for many.
-16 And the free gift is not like the result of that one man's sin.
-For the judgment following one trespass brought condemnation, but the free gift following many trespasses brought justification.
-17 For if, because of one man's trespass, death reigned through that one man, much more will those who receive the abundance of grace and the free gift of righteousness reign in life through the one man Jesus Christ.
+<sup>15 </sup>But the gift is not like the trespass.
+For if by the one man’s trespass the many died, how much more have the grace of God and the gift which comes through the grace of the one man Jesus Christ overflowed to the many.<sup> 16 </sup>And the gift is not like the one man’s sin, because from one sin came the judgment, resulting in condemnation, but from many trespasses came the gift, resulting in justification.<sup> 17 </sup>If by the one man’s trespass, death reigned through that one man, how much more will those who receive the overflow of grace and the gift of righteousness reign in life through the one man, Jesus Christ.

-18 Therefore, as one trespass led to condemnation for all men, so one act of righteousness leads to justification and life for all men.
-19 For as by the one man's disobedience the many were made sinners, so by the one man's obedience the many will be made righteous.
-20 Now the law came in to increase the trespass, but where sin increased, grace abounded all the more, 21 so that, as sin reigned in death, grace also might reign through righteousness leading to eternal life through Jesus Christ our Lord.
+<sup>18 </sup>So then, as through one trespass there is condemnation for everyone, so also through one righteous act there is justification leading to life for everyone.<sup> 19 </sup>For just as through one man’s disobedience the many were made sinners, so also through the one man’s obedience the many will be made righteous.<sup> 20 </sup>The law came along to multiply the trespass.
+But where sin multiplied, grace multiplied even more<sup> 21 </sup>so that, just as sin reigned in death, so also grace will reign through righteousness, resulting in eternal life through Jesus Christ our Lord.